lawdaniel/arta/characters/lanceArmstrong/LanceArmstrong_12182022_2325.md

 Taking a deep breath, Lance tried to calm himself.
 He knew that lashing out further wouldn't solve anything.
 He needed to find a way to remove this curse and return to his normal form.
 He turned to Kergan and said, "I need a remove curse spell.
 Do you have one or do you know someone who does?"

+## Response from Norm
+Kergan stoops down to the shattered pieces of the mirror.
+With his large and calloused hands he begins gathering the larger portions and piles them together.
+There is a sadness to him as he does so.

+"I'm sorry master Paladin, but I do not have a remove curse scroll and none but the larger churches or a cleric of some skill can help you."

+He cuts himself on a chunk of glass but he ignores it as he continues to sweep together the pieces.
+Lance stops to see the handy work of his rage.
+Upon reflection a small mirror would likely fetch 5gp or so, but a large full length mirror would likely cost a 100 times as much!
+For a small town blacksmith who was forced from his home and workshop, this was a small fortune.
+But this was something more, as you notice tears begin to well in Kergan's eyes.

+"This was my wife's.
+I gave it to her as a wedding gift almost 20 years ago.
+I scrapped together almost all I had to buy it at the time, had it crafted custom.
+We lived in Myrtle for nearly all our lives.
+She passed away almost 2 years ago.
+Now Myrtle and my shop are gone as well."
+He gathers the pieces into a sack, small cuts bleed slightly, but Kergan ignores the pain as he gently gathers the smaller pieces.

+"I'm sorry the armor was so terribly cursed master Paladin, I honestly meant no harm.
+Please, leave me be."

+## Response from Lance
+Lance's heart went out to Kergan as he watched the blacksmith gather the shards of the shattered mirror.
+He couldn't imagine the pain and loss that Kergan must be feeling, and he felt guilty for adding to his burden.

+He knelt down beside Kergan and helped him gather the remaining shards.
+"I'm sorry, Kergan.
+I didn't mean to lose control like that.
+I know this mirror was special to you, and I'll do whatever I can to make this right.”

+Kergan shook his head and stood up, the sack of shards in his hand.
+"There's no fixing this, Lance.
+It's just a reminder of everything I've lost.
+But I appreciate your help.
+And I'm sorry for the part I played in your curse.
+I never meant for any of this to happen."